 In addition to replacing the ePrivacy Directive and local implementations (such as PECR), the EPR is set to address the laws for browser fingerprinting (in ways that are similar to cookies), create more robust safeguards for metadata, and examine new methods of communication (such as WhatsApp).
 We will have to wait and see how this applies in the UK now that Brexit has occurred.

 As the regulators begin to focus more heavily on cookie compliance and the ICO continues to draw attention to its reporting tools for non-compliance, organisations which don’t act quickly will have a lot more work to do – and in the worst instances, they will be singled out for non-compliance.

 Cookie compliance audits

-At DQM GRC, our expert cookie compliance consultants can help you find the balance between respecting your users’ privacy whilst still generating your online marketing revenue and tracking the statistics you need.
+At DQM GRC, our expert cookie compliance consultants can help you balance respecting your users’ privacy whilst still generating your online marketing revenue and tracking the statistics you need.

 Our GDPR cookie compliance audits act as a starting point for cookie law, where our consultants can help you map how closely your website and cookie operations align to what the current and upcoming cookie regulations require.

 Once we’ve completed our cookies assessment to map your current state of play, you will have a clear roadmap that will outline the areas which need to be addressed to achieve compliance.
 If required, our consultants can help you put these policies and processes in place.

 Learn more about our cookie optimisation assessment service

 If you’d like to get started today and find out more about our cookies compliance audit, get in touch with one of our expert cookie compliance consultants, call us on 01494 442900, or complete our enquiry form below.